 September 2021 – ExxonMobil, a global supplier of nonwoven, meltblown, and composite production lines, in collaboration with Reifenhäuser Reicofil, has developed ultra-soft, high-loft, nonwoven fabrics, which can be tailored to certain applications.
 The product will be launched at the Index 20 nonwovens trade show in Geneva from Oct.
 19 to 22.

 This market research report of the non-woven fabrics market includes the following elements:

-This research report, on the global market of non-woven fabric, provides a thorough analysis of non-woven fabric manufacturing and its market trends.
-The non-woven materials will rise with a CAGR of 5.7% throughout the forecasted period.
+This research report, on the global non-woven fabric market analysis, provides a thorough analysis of non-woven fabric manufacturing and its market trends.
+The non-woven materials will rise with a CAGR of 7% throughout the forecasted period.
 Non-woven fabrics are materials obtained by processed strands of fabric and plastic which are neither knitted nor woven.
 It is processed with the help of heat and chemical compounds.
 On the outbreak of the coronavirus, the global pandemic, the demand for surgical drapes and gowns has rapidly increased.
 The Asia-pacific region is the largest producer of non-woven fabric.
 This area accounts for a total share of approximately 40% of the total global production.

 |CAGR||CAGR of 7% (2022-2030)|

 |Historical Data||2019 & 2020|

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, and Trends|

 |Geographies Covered||North America, Europe, Asia-Pacific, and Rest of the World (RoW)|